youtype/awscliv2/README.md

 ## Latest changes

-Full changelog can be found in [Changelog](./CHANGELOG.md).
+Full changelog can be found in [Releases](https://github.com/youtype/awscliv2/releases).
-Release notes can be found in [Releases](https://github.com/youtype/awscliv2/releases).